eclipse-iceoryx/iceoryx/iceoryx_hoofs/README.md

 ### CXX

-This contains STL constructs not part of the C++14 standard as well as convenience constructs like the `NewType`.
+This contains STL constructs which are not part of the C++14 standard as well as convenience constructs like the `NewType`.
 Since the module re-implements some STL constructs, the C++ STL coding guidelines are used for all files in this module, to help the user to have a painless transition from the official STL types to ours.